davnicwil/react-frontload/README.md

 ### API

-Here I'll just get straight to the API reference.

-For a detailed description of the library and API, including sample code, [see this blog post](https://medium.com/@davnicwil/react-frontload-3ff68988cca).

-___

 `frontloadConnect(frontload, [options])(Component)`

-`frontloadConnect` is the bridge between react-frontload and the Component you want to load data into.
+`frontloadConnect` is a HOC which connects react-frontload and the Component you want to load data into.

 The frontload and options parameters: